rodrimati1992/type_level/type_level_values/docs/appendix_control_flow.md

     by mutating the initial value.

 - TryFoldL/TryFoldR:
-    Like FoldR,with the ability to return early on a value that converts to TFBreak is found.
+    Like FoldR,with the ability to return early on a value that converts to TFBreak.

 - ReduceL/ReduceR:
     Similar to FoldL and FoldR,